gradle/gradle-org-conventions-plugin/README.md

 # Gradle Enterprise Conventions Plugin

-Inspired by https://github.com/spring-gradle-plugins/gradle-enterprise-conventions-plugin, this plugin configures public [Gradle projects](https://github.com/gradle) to use the public Gradle Enterprise instance at [ge.gradle.org](https://ge.gradle.org).
+Inspired by https://github.com/spring-gradle-plugins/gradle-enterprise-conventions-plugin, this plugin configures public [Gradle projects](https://github.com/gradle) to use the public Develocity instance at [ge.gradle.org](https://ge.gradle.org).

 Requires Gradle 7.6+.
-The plugin is configuration-cache compatible when used the Gradle Enterprise plugin 3.11.3+.
+The plugin is configuration-cache compatible when used the Develocity plugin 3.17+.

 ## What it does

-When applied as a settings plugin alongside the [Gradle Enterprise Plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise), this plugin does the following:
+When applied as a settings plugin alongside the [Develocity Plugin](https://plugins.gradle.org/plugin/com.gradle.develocity), this plugin does the following:

 - If the build cache is enabled (via `--build-cache` or `org.gradle.caching=true`, see [the doc](https://guides.gradle.org/using-build-cache/)):
   - Enable the local cache.